pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What happens and why?

 * **Your Answer:** It is redirecting the user to the `/login` route.
 I think this is happening because we need to setup something to handle a page refresh in `componentDidMount`.
+Might be able to solve this also by adding some conditional check in react router, but not sure if that's best practice or not.

 ---